 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the controls are met.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues, if any, within a company have been detected.
-Accordingly, our disclosure controls and procedures are designed to provide reasonable, not absolute, assurance that the objectives of our disclosure control system are met and, as set forth above, our President and Chief Executive Officer and Vice President, Finance have concluded, based on their evaluation as of the end of the period covered by this report, that our disclosure controls and procedures were sufficiently effective to provide reasonable assurance that the objectives of our disclosure controls of our disclosure controls and procedures were sufficiently effective to provide reasonable assurance that the objectives of our disclosure controls and procedures of our disclosure controls and procedures are used.
+Accordingly, our disclosure controls and procedures are designed to provide reasonable, not absolute, assurance that the objectives of our disclosure control system are met and, as set forth above, our President and Chief Executive Officer and Vice President, Finance have concluded, based on their evaluation as of the end of the period covered by this report, that our disclosure controls and procedures were sufficiently effective to provide reasonable assurance that the objectives of our disclosure control system were met.